cyysc1998/PAT/README.md

-# This is my solution of PAT Class A
+# This is my solution for PAT Class A